Bioassays for acaricide resistance in ticks

 Innovative Rapid Testing Solutions

-RaTexT® has been successfully validated in multiple studies:
+RaTexT® has been used in multiple studies: